 You may be grieving due to one or more of the following losses,

 - pet loss

-- a change in schools
+- financial change

-- loss of an important item
+- loss of childhood

 - loss of faith